-- Temporary use permits are required by businesses, community organisations and individuals wanting to access the footpath/nature strip for once off / occasional activities including advertising, promotions, fundraising, entertainment and busking or community engagement events.
-Applications must contain the following; - A description of the activity to be conducted e.g. fashion parade, sale of raffle tickets, busking, promotion, advertising, choir etc.
+Temporary use permits are required by businesses, community organisations and individuals wanting to access the footpath/nature strip for one off/occasional activities including advertising, promotions, fundraising, entertainment and busking or community engagement events.
+Applications must contain the following;

-- The date and times of the activity including setup and takedown e.g. 10.30 am to 12.30 pm.
-Busking permits will only be approved for daylight hours. - A description of furniture and fittings to be placed on the footpath / nature strip - A letter/email of consent from the business that is supporting the activity to be conducted on the footpath in front of their shop - A certificate of currency (refer to item 7 above) - Temporary use permits issued by council will be dated and state the permitted activity.
-Permits must be made available upon request by a council employee.
-Businesses must display permits in the front window, as per section 8.. - For businesses requesting a temporary permit to use the footpath; - A maximum of two (2) Temporary Business Use of Footpath applications can be submitted during any one calendar year, and - Such an application cannot exceed more than four (4) weeks at any one time. - Businesses requesting to use the footpath in excess of the above restrictions will be required to submit a Permanent Business Use of Footpath form and pay the appropriate fees and charges.
+- A description of the activity to be conducted e.g. fashion parade, sale of raffle tickets, busking, promotion, advertising, choir etc. - The date and times of the activity including setup and takedown e.g. 10.30 am to 12.30pm.
+Busking permits will only be approved for daylight hours. - A description of furniture and fittings to be placed on the footpath/nature strip - A letter/email of consent from the business that is supporting the activity to be conducted on the footpath in front of their shop - A certificate of currency (refer to item 8 above).
+Minors under the age of 18 participating in busking activities do not require public liability insurance - Temporary use permits issued by Council will be dated and state the permitted activity.
+Permits must be made available upon request by a council employee. - For businesses requesting a temporary permit to use the footpath; - A maximum of two (2) Temporary Business Use of Footpath applications can be submitted during any one calendar year, and - Such an application cannot exceed more than four (4) weeks at any one time. - Businesses requesting to use the footpath in excess of the above restrictions will be required to submit a Permanent Business Use of Footpath form and pay the appropriate fees and charges.

-Examples of how the CBD footpaths may be used by businesses where there is angled parking:
+Examples of how the CBD footpaths may be used by businesses where there is angled parking (excludes the Eastern end of Market Street between Church and Lewis Streets):